hub4andrey/test_task_get_data_from_webapi/README.md

 ## What is it?

-This service automates analytics team's work process by collecting up-to-date market data from api.meine-bank.ch and store it in DataWarehouse.
+This service is collecting up-to-date market data from api.meine-bank.ch and store it in DataWarehouse.

 ## Main Features